schematics/schematics/README.md

 ## Validation Of Types

-As we saw above, we know we can validate `model` instances by calling `Validate()`.
+As we saw above, we know we can validate `Model` instances by calling `Validate()`.
 Let's generate a `User` instance with seed data and validate it.

 First, here is the User model: